Configuring Azure AD for TaaS

 From the navigation menu, click Manage > Users and groups, and then click Add user to assign the enterprise application to any users that you want to have access to TaaS.

-You must give access to the user that is listed as the Primary TaaS Admin Username in your welcome e-mail from Tanium.
+You must give access to the user that is listed as the Primary TaaS Admin Username in the Cloud Management Portal.
 This user is the only user that is created in TaaS during the provisioning process.
 Additional users can be created in TaaS by this user or other delegated users.